smorello87/orals/Daily_Dissertation.md

 * What would be the effect of keeping the “Rejects”, as a kind of silent chorus?
 * Structured reading time.
 * Learning to speak with poise, the complexity about things you are reading.
 Emphasize the positive parts of this process, not the stress.
-* Jason Tougaw’s article about Pedagogy in Wayne’s class.
+* J. Tougaw’s article about Pedagogy in W--’s class.
 * The last week of classes is an ideal time---definitely before the last day of class.

 ***
 coming at this a few hours later...
 I had a revelation on the subway.
-What if I took seriously Wayne's comments about the "Rejects" acting as a chorus (that is, as actors who do not affect the primary action).
+What if I took seriously W--'s comments about the "Rejects" acting as a chorus (that is, as actors who do not affect the primary action).
 What if I re-consider the way that I'm organizing this list, with groupings that are *preformative* instead of *descriptive*?
 To run with the example of Greek plays, I could have a group of texts that form a "prologue", others that represent various "episodes".... or to follow Shakespearean structure, the five parts from "exposition" to "denouement".

 ## October 24

 Again revisiting QM list.
-The revelation of doing journals as a focus still has an encouraging effect on me. (though Wayne still hasn't written back, which keeps me anxious...).
+The revelation of doing journals as a focus still has an encouraging effect on me. (though W-- still hasn't written back, which keeps me anxious...).

 I'm revising my High Modernist Fiction list to "Modernist Autobiography".
 It seems to me that many of these works are actually autobiographical, to a certain extent:
 - Orlando